Take our houseplant survey!

 If your Ripple Peperomia is losing a few of its older lowest leaves it may be due to natural ageing as it prioritises new bigger growth.
 However, if the rate of dropping is more than one or two every few months then it may be a sign there is something wrong.

-The main causes are: low temperatures, overwatering, shock or a pest infestation.
+The main factors that can cause your Ripple Peperomia to lose leaves are: low temperatures, overwatering, shock or a pest infestation.